 Properly maintained tires improve the steering, stopping, traction, and load carrying capability of your vehicle.
-Under inflated tires and overloaded vehicles are a major cause of tire failure.
-Therefore, as mentioned above, to avoid flat tires and other types of tire failure, you should maintain proper tire pressure, observe tire and vehicle load limits, avoid road hazards, and regularly inspect your tires.
+Under inflated tires and overloaded vehicles are the major cause of tire failure

 Understanding Tire Pressure and Load Limits

 Tire inflation pressure is the level of air in the tire that provides it with load-carrying capacity and affects the overall performance of the vehicle.
 The tire inflation pressure is a number that indicates the amount of air pressure-measured in pounds per square inch (psi) - a tire requires to be properly inflated.
 (You will also find this number on the vehicle information placard expressed in kilopascals (kPa), which is the metric measure used internationally.)